Northeastern-Electric-Racing/LearningSessions/linux-cli-vscode/README.md

 ### Running the docker Container

+If you're on Windows make sure to do this in PowerShell

 run ```docker run -it mckeep/linuxcli```

 This runs the docker image, -i is for interactive mode which is what allows you to enter into the image